j-siderius/TFLiteMicro_ArduinoESP32S3/README.md

 To check the datatype of the tensor, query it by calling `TFLMoutput->type` which returns the type of the input or output.
 The output can be decyphered in the [tflite_types.h type definition](https://github.com/j-siderius/TFLiteMicro_ArduinoESP32S3/blob/main/src/tensorflow/compiler/mlir/lite/core/c/tflite_types.h#L46).

 To check the parameters of the tensor, query it by calling `TFLMinput->params.scale` or `TFLMoutput->params.zero_point` which return the quantisation parameters of the input or output.

-[^2] The algorithm simply looks at the final `model_length`, then rounding up to the closest 5000 bytes.
-Look at the implementation in the [tflm_convert.py program](https://github.com/j-siderius/TFLiteMicro_ArduinoESP32S3/blob/main/tools/tflm_converter.py#L171).

 &copy; Jannick Siderius